 “I am a ‘Benfiquista’, it was a dream to play there because all my friends and my family supported Benfica.
 I did not sleep that day!
 I spent the whole day awake.”

-He only made six appearances for the club, however, and is now playing in Spain’s second tier with Rayo Vallecano.
+He only made six appearances for the club, however, and is now playing for Spanish side Rayo Vallecano.